-• Students who live with a parent/guardian and commute from their permanent home address (address must be within 30 miles of the Danville Main Campus).
-During the commuter application process, if an address which was not originally designated as a parent address is provided, you will be required to submit a Change of Primary Residence Form and provide proof of identification that verifies the change of your primary residence.

-- Acceptable IDs are: Virginia Voter Registration card, Virginia Driver's License, & Virginia State Identification Card.
+- Students who live with a parent/guardian and commute from their permanent home address (address must be within 30 miles of the Danville Main Campus). - During the commuter application process, if an address which was not originally designated as a parent address is provided, you will be required to submit a Change of Primary Residence Form and provide proof of identification that verifies the change of your primary residence.
+Documents provided need to be from parent (or guardian) and student acceptable ID's as stated below. - Acceptable IDs are: Virginia Voter Registration card, Virginia Driver's License, & Virginia State Identification Card.
 In addition, the parent must show a tax related document.
-The tax related document can be either a State or Federal Tax return, utilities or cable bill, or recent paystub which lists the new address. - Students who are 23 years of age. - Student must turn 23 prior to October 1st to be exempt from campus housing for fall semester.
-Student must be 23 prior to February 1st to be exempt from campus housing for spring semester. - Married student OR student who is a parent, caring/providing for a dependent child. - International student who has lived on campus for one full year (2 semesters). - Student with military service (180 consecutive days minimum). - Student with proof of independent status through financial aid/student accounts who has lived on campus for one full year (2 semesters). - Student who has extenuating, unforeseeable needs (medical, financial, etc.) that cannot be met by any of the housing options on campus. - Students must submit an Averett University Housing and Residence Life Medical Waiver Form, which is to be completed by the student and the student's healthcare provider. - Parent/Guardian statement supporting need to move off campus.
+The tax related document can be either a State or Federal Tax return, utilities or cable bill, or recent paystub which lists the new address.
+Certain areas of North Carolina are acceptable if within the 30 mile range as stated above. - Students who are 23 years of age. - Student must turn 23 prior to October 1st to be exempt from campus housing for fall semester. - Student must be 23 prior to February 1st to be exempt from campus housing for spring semester. - Married student OR student who is a parent, caring/providing for a dependent child. - International student who has lived on campus for one full year (2 semesters). - Student with military service (180 consecutive days minimum). - Student with proof of independent status through financial aid/student accounts who has lived on campus for one full year (2 semesters). - Student who has extenuating, unforeseeable needs (medical, financial, etc.) that cannot be met by any of the housing options on campus.

+• Students must submit an Averett University Housing and Residence Life Medical Waiver Form, which is to be completed by the student and the student's healthcare provider.